On the image of higher signature maps: Preliminaries

 \subsection{General considerations}

 Given a set $S$, we denote by $\Zb[S]$ the free abelian group generated by $S$; it is naturally a ring if $S$ is a group.
-Observe that if a group $G$ acts on $S$, then $\Zb[S]$ automatically acquires a $\Zb[G]$-module structure from this action.
-This extends to presheaves in an obvious way.
+We do not make any distinction between abelian groups $A$ with additive action of the group $G$ (namely, action by group automorphisms) and $\Zb[G]$-modules $A$.
+For example, if $G$ acts on a set $S$ on the right, then $\Zb[S]$ has a natural structure of right $\Zb[G]$-module inherited from this action.
+This extends to sheaves in an obvious way.

 \begin{defi} Let $\Cs$ be a site and let $x$ be an object of $\Cs$.
 We say that $x$ is \emph{of cohomological dimension $\leqslant d$} if $\Hr^i(x,\Abf)=0$ for every $i>d$ and every abelian sheaf $\Abf$ on $\Cs$. \end{defi}